 BLACK HISTORY MONTH -- City of Pittsburgh Celebrates with Tribute to Negro League Baseball

-An exhibit celebrating Black History Month will be displayed in the lobby of the City-County Building in downtown Pittsburgh beginning on Monday, February 3, and continuing through Friday, February 28, weekdays from 8 a.m. to 5 p.m.
+An exhibit celebrating Black History Month is on display in the lobby of the City-County Building in downtown Pittsburgh Monday, February 3, through Friday, February 28, weekdays from 8 a.m. to 5 p.m.

-"Pittsburgh Negro League: Hall of Fame" will showcase Pittsburgh's many Negro League Hall of Famers through the display of photos, artifacts and memorabilia.
-The exhibit spotlighting individual players, teams and owners will include photos from Crown Antique & Collectibles and negroleaguehistory.com, reproductions of a dozen portaits by artist Graig Kreindler, books, cards and other collectables.
-The display also will include a continuous screening of the award-winning documentary "Kings of the Hill: Baseball's Forgotten Men," which spotlights the Pittsburgh Crawfords and Homestead Grays.
+"Pittsburgh Negro League: Hall of Fame" showcases Pittsburgh's many Negro League Hall of Famers through the display of photos, artifacts and memorabilia.
+The exhibit spotlighting individual players, teams and owners includes photos from Crown Antique & Collectibles and negroleaguehistory.com, reproductions of a dozen portraits by artist Graig Kreindler, books, cards and other collectibles.
+The display also includes a continuous screening of sports historian Rob Ruck's award-winning documentary "Kings of the Hill: Baseball's Forgotten Men," which spotlights the Pittsburgh Crawfords and Homestead Grays.